INVESTIGATION NOTICE: The Scha - GuruFocus.com

-The+Schall+Law+Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of The J. M. Smucker Company (“Smucker” or “the Company”) (NYSE: SJM) for violations of the securities laws.
+The+Schall+Law+Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Cognyte Software Ltd. (“Cognyte” or “the Company”) (NASDAQ: CGNT) for violations of the securities laws.

 The investigation focuses on whether the Company issued false and/or misleading statements and/or failed to disclose information pertinent to investors.
-Smucker issued a voluntary recall of "select Jif® peanut butter products sold in the U.S. due to potential Salmonella contamination," on May 20, 2022.
-The recall impacted almost 50 varieties of the Company’s peanut butter products.
-The Company disclosed on June 7, 2022, that the recall was expected to cost $125 million.
-Based on this news, shares of Smucker fell by 2.35% over the next two trading sessions.
+Cognyte reported its fourth quarter 2021 financial results on April 5, 2022, missing analysts’ estimates for the quarter.
+The Company significantly estimates for both sales and non-GAAP earnings per share, as well as missing the midpoint of its own guidance range by several million dollars.
+According to the Company, its weak results were due to supply chain problems and “lower conversions within its product pipeline.”
+Based on this news, shares of Cognyte dropped by more than 31% on the same day.

 If you are a shareholder who suffered a loss, click+here+to+participate.